-Gift Cards and Customer Orders: The net deferred revenue liability for gift cards and customer orders at April 30, 2022, January 29, 2022, and May 1, 2021 was \$10.8 million, \$9.6 million, and \$10.1 million, respectively, recognized in accounts payable on our unaudited condensed consolidated balance sheets.
-We recognize revenue when a gift card is redeemed by the customer and recognize gift card breakage income in net sales in proportion to the redemption pattern of rights exercised by the customer.
-For all periods presented, gift card breakage was immaterial.
+Gift Cards and Customer Orders: The net deferred revenue liability for gift cards and customer orders at October 29, 2022, January 29, 2022, and October 30, 2021 was \$9.9 million, \$9.6 million, and \$9.2 million, respectively, recognized in accounts payable on our unaudited condensed consolidated balance sheets.

-During the 13-weeks ended April 30, 2022 and May 1, 2021, gift card deferred revenue from prior periods was immaterial.
+During the 13-weeks and 39-weeks ended October 29, 2022 and October 30, 2021, gift card deferred revenue realized from prior periods was immaterial.

-Loyalty Program: We offer the Hibbett Rewards program whereby upon registration and in accordance with the terms of the program, customers earn points on certain purchases.
+Loyalty Program: We offer the Hibbett/City Gear Rewards program whereby upon registration and in accordance with the terms of the program, customers earn points on certain purchases.
 Points convert into rewards at defined thresholds.
 The short-term future performance obligation liability is estimated at each reporting period based on historical conversion and redemption patterns.
-The liability is included in other accrued expenses on our unaudited condensed consolidated balance sheets and was \$3.8 million, \$3.7 million, and \$4.1 million at April 30, 2022, January 29, 2022, and May 1, 2021, respectively.
+The liability is included in other accrued expenses on our unaudited condensed consolidated balance sheets and was \$3.8 million, \$3.7 million, and \$3.6 million at October 29, 2022, January 29, 2022, and October 30, 2021, respectively.